How does the Adopt-a-Chicken program work?

 I want to raise some heritage chickens.
 How do I go about ordering them?

-Our Chick Program ordering window will open in January 2019.
+Our Chick Program ordering window will usually open in January or February.
 We will announce the start date on this website as well as facebook and social media.
 Once the ordering site is open, you can go in and place your order at any time.
-You will be able to order until mid-April, 2019.
+You will be able to order until about the end of March.
 However, some of the breeds such as the Light Sussex have limited availability, so it is best to order early if you wish to obtain those particular chicks.
 All the information you need about available breeds, cost, pickup locations, hatch dates and responsible small flock management is on the site.

 Where do I pick up my chicks?

-The HCP partners with Peavey Mart and chicks can be picked up at 20 Peavey Mart locations throughout Alberta.
+The HCP partners with Peavey Mart and chicks can be picked up at designated Peavey Mart locations throughout Alberta.
 You can choose your location when you order your birds.

 Can I order heritage chicks if I don’t go through the HCP chick program?